webcomics/dosage/doc/web/content/comics/SmackJeeves_PokemonMysteryDungeonTales_edit.md

 <form name="comic" action="http://gaepostmail.appspot.com/comic/" method="post">
 <table class="comicinfo">
 <tr>
 <th>Description</th><td><textarea name="description" cols="40" rows="3">Vexx and Mack of the Super Ranked Team, GreenFire, set out on a mission of their own, to explore the world outside their Island!
 However, things do not go according to plan when enemies of old appear with plans of their own.
-Along with their new team-mates, friends and allies, Vexx and Mack set a course to continue helping the Pokémon of the world while exploring the new world around them.
+Along with their new team-mates, friends and allies, Vexx and Mack set a course to continue helping the Pokemon of the world while exploring the new world around them.
 This is their Tale...
-Based on the popular Pokémon Mystery Dungeon © series.
-Pokémon is copyrighted © to Nintendo/GameFreak Updates once a week, or whenever possible</textarea></td>
+Based on the popular Pokemon Mystery Dungeon © series.
+Pokemon is copyrighted © to Nintendo/GameFreak Updates once a week, or whenever possible (Due excuse some long pauses if I'm sick, suffering from Crohn's problems)</textarea></td>
 </tr>
 <tr>
 <th>Website</th><td><input type="text" name="url" value="http://pmdt.smackjeeves.com/comics/" size="40"/></td>